dlu-ch/dlb/doc/usage.rst

 This instructs dlb to use the log level :data:`dlb.di.INFO` for all future diagnostic messages of the category :data:`dlb.cf.level.helper_execution` and to output a summary after each run that compares the run with the previous ones.

+It is good practice to output some summary of a successful build even if no redo was necessary.
+This can be a relevant information on the most important build product (e.g. code size of an application) or just the line ``dlb.di.inform('finished successfully')`` at the end of the dlb script.

 Commit the changes